trdunsworth/DECCreport3/report_wk37.docx.md

 :::

 Most of these calls arrived, for this past week, in the late afternoon and evenings.
-Midnight also appears to be a secondary volume spike.
 Again, should this data prove to be part of a trend, then we should adjust the availability of repsonders to address the community's needs.

 ::: {.cell}